Packages overview

 . -

-Archived: The package version's assets can no longer be downloaded.
-The package version will not appear in the default output of the ListPackageVersions API, and will not be included in the list of versions returned to package managers.
-Because the the assets are not available, consumption of the package version by clients is blocked.
+Archived – The package version's assets can no longer be downloaded.
+The package version will not be included in the list of versions returned to package managers.
+Because the assets are not available, consumption of the package version by clients is blocked.
 If your application build depends on a version that is updated to Archived, the build will break, assuming the package version has not been locally cached.
 You cannot use a package manager or build tool to re-publish an Archived package version because it is still present in the repository, but you can change the package version's status back to Unlisted or Published with the UpdatePackageVersionsStatus API.

 -

-Apart from the states above, a package version can also be deleted with the DeletePackageVersions API.
-Once deleted, a package version is no longer in the repository and you can freely re-publish that package version using a package manager or build tool.
-Once a package version has been deleted, you will no longer be billed for storage of that package version's assets.
+Apart from the states listed previously, a package version can also be deleted with the DeletePackageVersions API.
+After being deleted, a package version is no longer in the repository and you can freely re-publish that package version using a package manager or build tool.
+After a package version has been deleted, you will no longer be billed for storage of that package version's assets.

 Package name, package version, and asset name normalization